shikhar-scs/stuffer/README.md

 Multiple edge cases would occur in the implementation of such a Skill.
 However, all these cases have been taken care of

-## Links to the skill Store: (Click on Enable and start using it on your Echo Based Device)
+## Links to the skill Store: (Click on Enable and start using it on your Alexa Based Device : ECHO, ECHO PLUS, ECHO DOT)

   - Stuffer (US): https://rebrand.ly/stufferUS
   - Stuffer (INDIA): https://rebrand.ly/stufferIndia